 "Although I was born with a name and a title, my adopted

-"As I grew more experienced, I discovered that there was little to
+"As I grew more experienced, I discovered that there

-riches and the attainment of power, it became apparent that
+love, loss, riches and the attainment of power, it became apparent that

 I was not aging as others of my kind do.
 I had heard of one other such

 man, John Carter the Earth-man who had become Warlord of Barsoom.